Overall, this race was a blast! I had a great time and I would be up for it again.

 Wendy’s lost something like 140 pounds!
 They are so active.
 She hikes every single day.
 (I told Wendy she should do the 52 in 52 challenge as well and she decided right then and there that she would!)

-Around, I don’t know, maybe 9:40 we all got to start going into the park (which I think is pretty super cool, going in there once everyone else is gone).
-We were up there pretty far in line, so when we walked in you could actually sort of see how empty the park was before all the 5k runners filled it.
-We kept walking forward toward the castle.
-We were all chattering among ourselves.
-“Are these corrals?”
-“What’s happening?”
-Nobody really knew.
-It turned out we were in fact getting into our corrals.
+Around, I don’t know, maybe 9:40 the entrance to the park re-opened for the runners.
+It was pretty cool, going in there once everyone else is gone.
+We were up kinda far in line, so when we walked in, we could actually sort of see how relatively empty the park was before all the 5k runners filled it (which was an interesting & cool sight).

 Wouldn’t you know it?
 We were in corral A!
 What a change from corral 22 back in Arizona.
 Granted, I have no problems being in corral 22.
 I belong there.
-I’m slow.
-I don’t pretend to be a real athlete and I would hate to be in the way of real athletes, but it certainly was a different feeling being way up front…
+I don’t pretend to be a real athlete.
+I’d hate to be in the way of real athletes.
+But it certainly was a different feeling being way up front…

 I didn’t necessarily like it… This is where the complaining begins – in tomorrow’s post.